-(1) The amount in column (d) reflects a sign-on bonus paid to Mr. McDonnell in connection with his hire.
-All other cash bonuses, which were based on achievement of performance goals under our annual bonus plan, are disclosed in column (f).

-(2) The amounts in column (e) reflect the grant date fair value, computed in accordance with ASC 718, for RSUs, MSUs and PSUs granted during 2020, 2019 and 2018, as applicable, excluding the effect of estimated forfeitures.
+- (1) The amount in column (d) reflects a sign-on bonus paid to Mr. McDonnell in connection with his hire.
+All other cash bonuses, which were based on achievement of performance goals under our annual bonus plan, are disclosed in column (f). - The amounts in column (e) reflect the grant date fair value, computed in accordance with ASC 718, for RSUs, MSUs and PSUs granted during 2020, 2019 and 2018, as applicable, excluding the effect of estimated forfeitures.
 The cash portion of PSUs are included in the year when the applicable performance goals are set and the fair value of the PSUs is determinable.
 The 2020 amounts include one-third of the 2020 Cash-Settled PSUs, one-third of the 2019 Cash-Settled PSUs and one-third of the 2018 Cash-Settled PSUs, which are the tranches of the awards for which performance goals were set in 2020 relating to the 2020 performance period.
-The 2020 amounts also include a one-time hire award of RSUs granted to Mr. McDonnell as described under the heading "2020 Hiring-Related Compensation Decisions- Arrangements with Mr. McDonnell."
-The 2019 amounts include one-third of the 2019 Cash-Settled PSUs and one-third of the 2018 Cash-Settled PSUs, which are the tranches of the awards for which performance goals were set in 2019 relating to the 2018 mounts include one-third of the 2019 Cash-Settled PSUs, which are the tranches of the award for which performance goals were set in 2019 relating to the 2019 Berformance period.
-The 2018 Cash-Settled PSUs, which is the tranche of the award for which performance goals were set in 2019 relating to the 2018 performance period.
+The 2020 amounts also include a one-time hire award of RSUs granted to Mr. McDonnell as described under the heading "2020 Hiring-Related Compensation Decisions-

+Arrangements with Mr. McDonnell."
+The 2019 amounts include one-third of the 2019 Cash-Settled PSUs and one-third of the 2018 Cash-Settled PSUs, which are the tranches of the awards for which performance goals were set in 2019 relating to the 2019 performance period.
+The 2018 amounts include one-third of the 2018 Cash-Settled PSUs, which is the tranche of the award for which performance goals were set in 2019 relating to the 2018 performance period.
 The 2018 amounts also include one-time transition awards of RSUs granted to Dr. Sandrock and Ms. Alexander.
-The grant date fair value for MSU awards are estimated as of the date of grant using a lattice model with a Monte Carlo simulation, based on the probable outcome of applicable performance for such PSUs) by the closing price of the Company's common stock on the grant date.
-The assumptions used to calculate the grant date fair value of stock awards are included in footnote 15 of our 2020 Annual Report on Form 10-K. The table below shows the target and maximum payouts possible for the 2020, 2019 and 2018 MSU and PSU awards based on the grant date fair valu
+The grant date fair value for MSU awards are estimated as of the date of grant using a lattice model with a Monte Carlo simulation, based on the probable outcome of applicable performance conditions.
+The grant date fair value for PSU and RSU awards was determined by multiplying the number of shares subject to the award (assuming target performance for such PSUs) by the closing price of the Company's common stock on the grant date.
+The assumptions used to calculate the grant date fair value of stock awards are included in footnote 15 of our 2020 Annual Report on Form 10-K. The table below shows the target and maximum payouts possible for the 2020, 2019 and 2018 MSU and PSU awar